mark-looker/lookerhosted/readme.md

 Included an image in my Products dashboard- didn't use LookML Included a favicon as an image in my use of HTML for adding in ... sub links to other places.

+Hid the field in ID in Product as users don't need this.
+However it is still referenceable within the model should it be need to be used elsewhere.